What is Account-Based Marketing (ABM)?

 According to SiriusDecisions, 90% of marketers recognize the value of ABM.

-Ready for an ABM overhaul?
-Getting a program into motion will take time.
+Getting an ABM program into motion will take time.
 But once you’re up and running, the return on investment will speak for itself.
 After identifying accounts and laying some groundwork, there are two key pillars to ensuring ABM success.
 These include:

 - Use predictive marketing for account selection.